-"Nonexistent," says Lenney.
+"Non-existent," says Will.
 "I spend six days a week in here," he explains with a dry grin.
-"That's a lie, it's seven."
+"That's a lie.
+It's seven."

 "Is it not quite a lonely job?"
 I ask.

-"Hugely," says Lenney.
-"With my roommate working away a lot, the only real interaction you can have sometimes is with yourself on the other side of the screen.
+"Hugely," says Will.
+"With my flatmate working away a lot, the only real interaction you can have sometimes is with yourself on the other side of the screen.
 You’re like, shit.
 It can be lonely.
 I could force myself out more, but I get so focused on what I’m working on that I block out everything else."

 "Do you cope well with being alone?"

 We all quantify ourselves via social media.
-As experts and journalists continue to explore the ways in which the internet affects us, we can be sure of some fundamentals: We can be made to feel good or bad by the way we’re interacted with (or not interacted with) on Facebook, Twitter, and Instagram.
-But Lenney—and I imagine many other YouTubers – seems to be experiencing it in the extreme.
+As experts and journalists continue to explore the ways in which the internet affects us, we can be sure of some fundamentals: we can be made to feel good or bad by the way we’re interacted with (or not interacted with) on Facebook, Twitter and Instagram.
+But Will – and I imagine many other YouTubers – seems to be experiencing it in the extreme.

 He shows me a website called Social Blade, which he checks incessantly, where he (and anyone else) can see almost every statistic you could possibly want regarding his YouTube channel.
-It ranks Lenney based on his video views, his subscribers, his estimated earnings, and the health of his channel in the past 30 days.
+It ranks Will based on his video views, his subscribers, his estimated earnings and the health of his channel in the last 30 days.
 It is a constant barometer of his perceptions of success, and it compares his success to that of his YouTube friends and rivals.
-It even gives everyone a grade: Lenney is currently at a B+.
+It even gives everyone a grade: Will is currently a B+.
 It’s basically a live feed of self-worth.